 All examined components of the degree are marked independently by two examiners or assessors from within the university (sometimes referred to as 'double-blind marking'), with oversight of the entire process being provided by an External Examiner.
 This procedure follows university and divisional guidance.
 Each marker allots a mark to the piece of work in question (individual examination answers, essays and thesis) and then both markers meet to determine an agreed final mark for each element.
 Where the overall marks assigned by the two Examiners differ the examiners identify the reasons for the difference through discussion and agree an appropriate mark.
 If reconciliation is difficult, a third marker acts as arbiter in agreeing the appropriate mark, and answers that have been given particularly discrepant marks may be remarked if necessary.
-If the examiners cannot reach an agreement, the script is submitted to the External Examiner for adjudication.
 In cases of a great difference of marks, or where the marks straddle a grade boundary, the External Examiner is asked to scrutinize any such marks, even if the examiners have agreed a mark following discussion.
 In addition, the External Examiner may query any mark assigned to a question, even if the internal examiners are unanimous in their judgement.
 Any differences of opinion are discussed fully at the examiners' meeting.